BABrandes/Observables/docs/api_reference.md

 ---

-This API reference provides comprehensive documentation for all public interfaces, with emphasis on the bidirectional binding capabilities and rigorous validation features that make the Observables library unique and robust.
+This API reference provides comprehensive documentation for all public interfaces, with emphasis on the bidirectional linking capabilities and rigorous validation features that make the Observables library unique and robust.